Croats of Bosnia and Herzegovina: World War II

-After the partisans liberated most of Yugoslavia and NDH collapsed in May 1945, some NDH soldiers and civilians retreated to the British-occupied zone in Austria.
+After the partisans liberated most of Yugoslavia and the NDH collapsed in May 1945, some NDH soldiers and civilians retreated to the British-occupied zone in Austria.
 Many of them were killed in the Bleiburg repatriations.
 In the closing stages of the war and the immediate aftermath, some Bosnian Croats who previously supported the Ustaše regime or were merely perceived as potential opponents of the new communist Yugoslavia were persecuted or executed (notably, Herzegovina friars).

-Total casualties and losses of Bosnian Croats in World War II and the aftermath are estimated at 64-79,000.
-According to the statistician Bogoljub Kočović, the relative war losses of Bosnian Croats, compared to their expected population in 1948, was 11.4%.
+Total casualties and losses of Bosnian Croats in World War II and the aftermath are estimated at 64–79,000.
+According to the statistician Bogoljub Kočović, the relative war losses of Bosnian Croats, compared to their expected population in 1948, were 11.4%.
 According to the demographer Vladimir Žerjavić, 17,000 Bosnian Croats died in partisan ranks, 22,000 in NDH forces, while 25,000 lost their lives as civilians; of civilians, almost ¾ or 19,000 died as a result of Axis terror or in Ustaše concentration camps.

-At the end of 1977, 8.8% of Bosnian recipients of veteran's pensions were Croats, while during the WWII Croats composed around 23% of the country's population.
+At the end of 1977, 8.8% of Bosnian recipients of veterans' pensions were Croats, while during WWII Croats composed around 23% of the country's population.

 Socialist Yugoslavia

-After the war, Bosnia and Herzegovina became one of the 6 constitutive republics of Socialist Yugoslavia.
-Intensive state campaigns of nationalization of property, followed by industrialization and urbanization variously affected Bosnian Croats.
-While some centers and areas prospered, other rural areas underwent depopulation and urban flight, as well as (most notably in western Herzegovina) high rates of emigration to the Western world.
+After the war, Bosnia and Herzegovina became one of the six constitutive republics of Socialist Yugoslavia.
+Intensive state campaigns of nationalisation of property, followed by industrialisation and urbanisation, variously affected Bosnian Croats.
+While some centres and areas prospered, other rural areas underwent depopulation and urban flight, as well as (most notably in western Herzegovina) high rates of emigration to the Western world.